- Careers and Employability Support

 On many of our courses you can take a placement year to get experience working in a company and develop your employability skills.
 You can also choose to spend your placement year setting up your business.

-Our student enterprise team runs drop-in clinics twice a week where you can discuss your business idea and get startup advice.
-If you can't make a clinic, you can arrange an appointment over the phone or online on Google Hangouts.
+Our Student StartUp team runs enterprise clinics offering weekly bookable appointments where you can discuss your business idea and get startup advice.
+If you can't make a clinic, you can contact the team to arrange an alternative time.
+Appointments can take place in person or by video chat.

 Your Faculty's placement office can also give you advice, support and information on doing a self-employed placement year.